Life In The Land Of Smiles

 Chiang Rai

 Thailand is in some ways like Italy and India.
 Hot, and lovely food with kingdoms of five former rulers.
-Chiang Rai, where I live, is in Lanna and the statue of its former king, Meng Rai, is its central feature.

-There are remnants of the original centuries’ old city wall.
-When Lanna aligned or amalgamated with Siam and other kingdoms it became Thailand, the “Land of the Free”.
+Chiang Rai is in Lanna and the statue of its former king, Meng Rai, is its central feature.
+There are remnants of the original centuries old city wall.
+When Lanna aligned or amalgamated with Siam and other kingdoms it became Thailand the “Land of the Free”.
 I still prefer to call it the Land of Rain.
 Slavery existed before it became Thailand, hence the name.
 A lot that is comically portrayed in ‘The King and I’ is undoubtedly and luckily true.
-Much of that culture thankfully exists and is why it remains one of the most popular holiday destinations and the most marvellous place to live.
+Much of that culture thankfully exists and is why it remains one of the most popular holiday

 Unless they know you well Thais rarely wave their hand to say thank you or hello; they may give you a subtle but respectful nod of the head.
 Most westerners will not notice this gesture.
 I didn’t for quite a while until my wife explained it to me.
+I could go on but that would call for another book or at least another chapter.
 I would recommend, “The First Englishman in Japan”.
 An informative story about the intrepid William Adams.
 Men could have their heads chopped off for not nodding to a Samurai on the other side of the street.
 ‘Geisha’ is another favourite book about Japan and perhaps my favourite film of all.
-What lives they went through.
+What

-My wife is also brave, like the Geisha girl, intelligent, compassionate, proud, ultra-sensitive, hardworking, inquisitive, resilient, patriotic, resourceful, strong while being feminine, and incredibly beautiful.
+My wife is also brave, like the Geisha girl, intelligent, compassionate, proud, ultra sensitive, hard working, inquisitive, resilient, patriotic, resourceful, strong while being feminine, and incredibly beautiful.
 I could describe most Thais that I know thus.
 They are the most beautiful people in the world.

-I chose Chiang Rai for my first visit because it is not a major tourist attraction, and I don’t do beach holidays.
-It was a nice change for my young daughter who used to fly to see me in Oman.
+was a nice change for my young daughter who used to fly to see me in Oman.
 I enjoyed the holiday so much that I returned 5 months later but alone.
 The manager, reception staff and waitresses were all lined outside to meet my daughter but there was just me.
 They were disappointed because they called my daughter, “Water Angel”.

 ms t wed